Scholarships for Continuing Students

 - Ask early!
 Four weeks’ notice is a good rule of thumb, but the earlier the better!
 Don’t forget to provide them with a copy of your resume.

 - Follow up!
-Let your recommenders know once you submit your application to ensure they received the email inviting them to submit their letter on your behalf (sometimes the emails get caught in their Spam folders!).
-Letters of Recommendation are due by October 17.
+Let your recommenders know once you submit your application or sent the request to ensure they received the email inviting them to submit their letter on your behalf (sometimes the emails get caught in their Spam folders!).
+Letters of Recommendation are due by October 3, 11:59pm ET.

 Resources